 Get the career skills and certifications you need with these open-enrollment online courses.
 Everything you need to complete your course (including exam fees, software and books) is included in the cost of tuition, and most courses take 6 months-1 year to complete.
 Funding options are available through JOIN, Inc., Community Chest of Northern Nevada and the Nye Communities Coalition.
-Contact us for more information!
+Visit careertraining.ed2go.com/wnc for more information.